nkitanov/iaq_board/README.md

 Here is a video with all you need to know: video..............

 ## Who can build it?
-The device is just a simple board and almost everyone with some soldering skills can assemble it in a few simple steps:
+The device is just a simple board and almost everyone with some soldering skills can assemble it in a few steps:
 1. Download the PCB files and print the PCB somewhere like https://jlcpcb.com/
 2. Buy some components (listed in the bill of materials section) from Aliexpress or any other source.
 3. Solder everything on the board.
 With the exception of the ambient light sensor, all the rest is pretty easy with general soldering skills.
 Soldering light sensor can be done with regular soldering iron, but because of the small size of the IC, it's easier if you have heat gun or SMD reflow oven/plate.